Turbo87/rust-rfcs/text/3463-crates-io-policy-update.md

   other names on crates.io for money or other compensation
 - impersonates any person or entity, including through false association with crates.io, or by fraudulently misrepresenting your identity or site's purpose
-- is related to inauthentic interactions, such as fake accounts and automated inauthentic activity
 - is using our servers for any form of excessive automated bulk activity, to place undue burden on our servers through automated means, or to relay any form of unsolicited advertising or solicitation through our servers, such as